Connect to your target Linux system in Visual Studio

 Logs include connections, all commands sent to the remote machine (their text, exit code and execution time), and all output from Visual Studio to the shell.
 Logging works for any cross-platform CMake project or MSBuild-based Linux project in Visual Studio.

 You can configure the output to go to a file or to the Cross Platform Logging pane in the Output Window.
-For MSBuild-based Linux projects, commands issued to the remote machine by MSBuild are not routed to the Output Window because they are emitted out-of-process.
-Instead, they are logged to a file with the "msbuild_" prefix.
+For MSBuild-based Linux projects, MSBuild commands sent to the remote machine aren't routed to the Output Window because they're emitted out-of-process.
+Instead, they're logged to a file, with a prefix of "msbuild_".

 Connect to WSL

-In Visual Studio 2017, you connect to WSL by using the same steps as connecting to a remote Linux machine as described earlier in this article.
+In Visual Studio 2017, you use the same steps to connect to WSL as you use for a remote Linux machine.
 Use localhost for the Host Name.

 sudo apt install g++ gdb make rsync zip